The South Carolina Washington Semester Internship Program

 All students enroll in three courses for a total of 15 honors credits.
 Each course is designed specifically for Washington Semester Program Fellows and stresses experiential, hands-on learning.

-- SCHC 498: Honors Fellowship (9 credits).
+- SCHC 498: Honors Internship (9 credits).
 Fellows work full-time — usually 40 hours per week.
 Students also are expected to participate in a range of activities designed to help them experience DC.
 Activities may include a Nationals baseball game, a live taping of a CNN program, performing arts events, museum visits, and meetings with important political and media leaders.
-Fellows are asked to reflect on these experiences through a series of seminars and blog entries.
-This course can be used to satisfy the Honors Immersed requirement.
+Students are asked to reflect on these experiences through a series of seminars and blog entries.
+Note: This course can be used to satisfy the Honors Immersed requirement.

 - SCHC 458: Experiencing Theatre in Washington, DC- Honors (3 credits).
 Washington, DC is second only to New York as a theatre market in the United States.
 For this course, students attend professional theatre productions in DC and meet working theatre professionals to learn what happens “behind the scenes.”
 Students respond to the productions with short reviews and seminar discussions.